 After graduating from high school, Clint spent some time in college at Appalachian State University in nearby Boone.
 His time in school was largely spent driving between Boone, Brevard, and Asheville playing shows and recording the songs he had written as a teenager.
 These recordings resulted in his debut EP, Where the Heart Is, a collection of six songs that explore heartbreak, mental illness, and existentialism through fictional narratives.
 Marked by dramatic lyrics, sweet melodies, and the use of traditional folk instruments, Clint released Where the Heart Is independently in 2015 to acclaim from his growing fan base.

 A Southeastern tour followed the release of Where the Heart Is, and Clint made time along the way to write new music.
 By the time he had returned from tour he had enough material to begin recording again, and by the summer of 2017 production for the new record, Hamlet Blues, was finished.
-With a new record in tow, Clint moved to Nashville, TN at the beginning of spring 2017 where he expects to release Hamlet Blues by Thanksgiving this year.
+With a new record in tow, Clint moved to Nashville, TN at the beginning of spring 2017.
+Hamlet Blues is available wherever you get your music.